Table of Contents

 As Texas residents, we at Pierce Skrabanek have experienced firsthand the damage and challenges hurricanes can bring.
 Our community is near and dear to our heart, and we aim to help as many people as we can to obtain the compensation they need after a hurricane.
 Sadly, many hurricane victims aren’t getting the compensation they need because insurance companies want them to settle for less, or their claims are delayed or denied.

-If you have been affected by a major hurricane in your area, contact Pierce Skrabanek at (832) 690-7000 for advice and representation.
+If you have been affected by a major hurricane in your area, contact Pierce Skrabanek at (832) 690-7000 for advice or representation.
 Our lawyers can explain details about your own insurance coverage that you might not be aware of.
-We have the expertise needed to help victims get the compensation they need to rebuild and get their lives on track again.
+We have the expertise needed to help victims access the compensation they need to rebuild and get their lives on track again.

 Hurricanes can result in massive property damage, destroyed infrastructure, and gridlocked traffic.
 People often lose property they have worked their entire lives to obtain in a hurricane.

-Besides property losses, victims also face complex insurance issues, Federal Emergency Management Agency (FEMA) claims, lost documents, and other legal issues.
-These can make it even more difficult for them to obtain the assistance they need after a time of crisis.
+Besides property losses, victims also face complex insurance issues, Federal Emergency Management Agency (FEMA) claims, lost documents, and other legal difficulties.
+These can make it even more difficult to obtain the assistance needed after a crisis.
 We’re here to help.